Overjet Treatment in Miami, FL

 Overjet is a dental condition where the upper front teeth protrude or stick out further than the lower front teeth.
 It’s also called “buck teeth” or an “overbite.”
 Overjets can occur due to various factors, such as genetics or missing teeth.
 It can lead to a misaligned bite, making it difficult to chew and causing other dental problems.

-Overjet can be corrected with orthodontic treatment, such as braces or clear aligners.
-Treatment will move the teeth into the correct position and improve the overall appearance and function of the bite.
+Overjets can be corrected with orthodontic treatment, such as braces or clear aligners.
+Treatment will move the teeth into the correct position and improve the overall appearance and function of the surface of the bite.

 Causes of Overjets